voncannon/uniontables/README.md

 1. Fix the featured photo
-1. Copy descriptions to each category: description: Dimensions of all tables can be customized to fit your space.
+1. Copy descriptions to each category: description:
 1. Sub categories for cabinet and no cabinet
 1. Make sure GA is working